 '''

 def foo(target, source, env, for_signature):

 return "bar"

 Will expand $BAR to "bar baz"

-env = Environment(FOO=foo, BAR="$FOO baz")
+env = Environment(F00=foo, BAR="$F00 baz")

 '''

 As a reminder, substitution happens when \$BAR is actually used in a builder action.
 The value of env['BAR'] will be exactly as it was set: "\$FOO baz".
-This can make debugging tricky, as the substituted result is not available at the time the SConscript files are being interpreted and thus not available to print().
-However, you can perform the substitution on demand by calling the env.subst method for this purpose.
+This can make debugging tricky, as the substituted result is not available at the time the SConscript files are being interpreted and thus not available to the print function.
+However, you can perform the substitution on demand by calling the env. subst method for this purpose.